allinurl/goaccess/README.md

     # zcat access.log.*.gz | goaccess

 Note: On Mac OS X, use `gunzip -c` instead of `zcat`.

+##### Real Time HTML Output #####

+GoAccess has the ability the output real-time data in the HTML report.
+You can even email the HTML file since it is composed of a single file with no external file dependencies, how neat is that!

+To output an HTML report and set the WebSocket server to listen on port 7890 and localhost.

+    # goaccess -f access.log -o report.html --real-time-html

+If GoAccess is running on a specific host, you can specify the URL to which to connect.

+    # goaccess -f access.log -o report.html --real-time-html --ws-url=goaccess.io

+To use a different port other than 7890, you can specify it as:

+    # goaccess -f access.log -o report.html --real-time-html --ws-url=goaccess.io --port=9870

+And to bind the WebSocket server to a different interface other than 0.0.0.0, you can specify it as:

+    # goaccess -f access.log -o report.html --real-time-html --ws-url=goaccess.io --addr=127.0.0.1

 ##### Working with Dates #####